VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 # Import gzipped data to <destination-victoriametrics>:
 curl -X POST -H 'Content-Encoding: gzip' http://destination-victoriametrics:8428/api/v1/import -T exported_data.jsonl.gz
 ```

+Extra labels may be added to all the imported time series by passing `extra_label=name=value` query args.
+For example, `/api/v1/import?extra_label=foo=bar` would add `"foo":"bar"` label to all the imported time series.

 Note that it could be required to flush response cache after importing historical data.
 See [these docs](#backfilling) for detail.